partrickJhonson/beef/BeEF-RESTful-API.md

     ]
 }
 ```
-## Launch a command on a specific browser
+## Launch a Command on a Specific Browser

 ### Handler